-The Biggest Challenges Looming Over 5G
+The Biggest 5G Problems and Solutions

 First adopters embracing 5G could sustain more than a decade of competitive advantage, according to Deloitte.
 History has shown, early adopters of prior generations of wireless technology were often rewarded with broader macroeconomic benefits.
 However, 5G will reach so much beyond core wireless technology – unlike previous generations, 5G has the potential to influence all aspects of our lives.
 Consequently, there is no shortage of hype.
 First adopter benefits are at stake.